Three Power Pact

 The Soviet Union and the Tripartite Pact

-The Soviet Union became aware of the existence of the pact just prior to it being signed.
-The Soviets offered to join the pact in exchange for a number of concessions to include the annexation of Finland and even offered a number of economic concessions / offerings to Germany in exchange for this consideration.
+The Soviet Union became aware of the pact’s existence before it was signed.
+The Soviets offered to join the pact in exchange for several concessions, including the annexation of Finland and even provided several economic concessions/offerings to Germany in exchange for this consideration.
 Despite the negotiations, the Germans did not reply to the Soviet offerings other than to accept the economic aid.
 All negotiations would cease once the Germans executed Operation Barbarossa and invaded the USSR.

 So, Who Did Not Sign the Pact?